harrietrc/loadimpact-docs/jekyll/_v4/pricing/pricing-faq.md

 - TOC
 {:toc}

-### Does Load Impact have a concept of VU Hours?
+### Does LoadImpact have a concept of VU Hours?

 No - There is no concept of VU hours for our plans.
 You can run all your tests up to the maximum limits as defined by your subscription.

 ### What tests count against my monthly limit?

-Only tests executed on the Load Impact cloud or streamed to the Load Impact cloud will count against your total number of tests.
+Only tests executed on the LoadImpact cloud or streamed to the Load Impact cloud will count against your total number of tests.
 Specifically tests run with the `cloud` command or `-o cloud` flag. e.g. `k6 cloud myScript.js` or `k6 run myScript.js -o cloud`

 ### Can I pay with a PO or Wire transfer?